engineyard/ey-docs/pages/basic-git-commands.md

 ## What is git?
 [Git](http://git-scm.com/) is a version control system.
-While there are numerous uses for Git, we will highlight using it to manage the changes you make to your project.
-Check out the links at the bottom for some more ideas and uses for Git.
+While there are numerous uses for git, we highlight using it to manage the changes you make to your project.
+Check out the links at the bottom for some more ideas and uses for git.

 ## Basic commands